 Edinburgh Castle

 A ticket is required and it is wise to purchase them in advance.
-Top things to see at the Edinburgh Castle are the Great Hall and Royal Apartments, the Crown Jewels, St. Margaret’s Chapel, the Battery and One O’clock Gun, the prison, the Scottish National War Memorial and the National War Museum.
+Top things to see at Edinburgh Castle are the Great Hall and Royal Apartments, the Crown Jewels, St. Margaret’s Chapel, the Battery and One O’clock Gun, the prison, the Scottish National War Memorial and the National War Museum.

 Lady Stair’s Close and the Writers’ Museum

 The alleyways that branch off the Royal Mile are called Closes – and Lady Stair’s Close is one of the best.
-The lanes – often with steep staircases – connect the Royal Mile to parallel streets or lead into the courtyards of residences.
+These lanes – often with steep staircases – connect the Royal Mile to parallel streets or lead into the courtyards of residences.
 In the case of Lady Stair’s Close, the narrow and nearly hidden alleyway opens onto the entrance of the Edinburgh Writers’ Museum.

 St. Giles’ Cathedral